Lenvatinib (By mouth)

 - Take this medicine the same way every day.
 This means take it at the same time and always take it with or without food.

-- Swallow the capsule whole, or you may dissolve the capsules in a small glass of liquid.
+- Swallow the capsule whole.
+You may also dissolve the capsules in a small glass of liquid.
 Measure 1 tablespoon of water or apple juice and place the capsules into the liquid without breaking or crushing them.
 Allow the capsules to dissolve in the liquid for at least 10 minutes.
 Stir for at least 3 minutes and drink the mixture.
-Add an additional 1 tablespoon of apple juice or water to the glass and swallow it immediately.
+Add an additional 1 tablespoon of apple juice or water to the glass and swallow it right away.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.